Join Our Studies

 How do I participate in a CAN-BIND research study?

-Please browse our Ongoing Studies page to find information about each study, such as where the study is taking place, and the profile of individuals who can participate.
+Please browse our current studies to find more information about each study, such as where the study is taking place, and the profile of individuals who can participate.
 If you want to participate or have any questions about the study, please contact the respective coordinator listed.

 What do research participants do?